hpzhang94/zhp_archive.github.io/activities.md

 ### Teaching Assistant

-`Fall 2020` Theory and Structure of Databases
+`Fall 2019, Fall 2020` Theory and Structure of Databases

 `Spring 2020` Complexity and Analysis of Data Structures and Algorithms

-`Fall 2019` Theory and Structure of Databases
+`Spring 2017, Fall 2017` Semiconductor Devices

 ## Services